kserve/website/docs/admin/servicemesh/README.md

 kubectl create namespace user1
 ```

-- When activator is not on the request path, the rule should be simply checking the source namespace which is `user1` in this example.
+- When activator is not on the request path, the rule checks if the source namespace of the request is the same as the destination namespace of `InferenceService`.

+- When activator is on the request path, the rule checks the source namespace `knative-serving` namespace as the request is proxyed through activator.

+!!! warning

-- When activator is on the request path, the rule needs to check the source namespace from `knative-serving` namespace, however currently it is not able to check the original namespace or identity due to the [net-istio issue](https://github.com/knative-sandbox/net-istio/issues/554).
+    Currently when activator is on the request path, it is not able to check the originated namespace or original identity due to the [net-istio issue](https://github.com/knative-sandbox/net-istio/issues/554).

 ```yaml
 apiVersion: security.istio.io/v1beta1